Download: Anti-trust Statement

 The following statement should be read aloud before each meeting or conference:

 Before we start, I want to remind everyone about the importance of antitrust compliance and refer you to the Antitrust Statement in your hand out materials or the Association’s website at https://ltams.org/about/anti-trust-statement/.
+As an association of competitors, the members, officers, Directors and staff must comply with and be mindful of antitrust laws.
 Our goal is to avoid even the appearance of impropriety.
 So, please avoid any discussion of prices, pricing policies, terms or conditions of doing business, or any sort of market allocation.
 Also, to be avoided is any discussion that might be perceived as suggesting that anyone should cease doing business with a particular supplier, vendor, or customer, or any other discussion that might be viewed as coercive or exclusionary toward another company.
+The Association will neither permit nor condone anti-competitive behavior, whether willful or inadvertent, in connection with any Association activity.

 And please remember that these guidelines apply not only to our formal meetings but also to any discussions on breaks and in informal settings.
 If anyone feels uncomfortable about any subject of discussion or has any questions, please speak up and we will stop the conversation until we can obtain legal guidance.
 Thank you.